 To return back to the homepage, click on the Vimeo logo in the upper left corner of the screen.
 If you’ve set a team logo for your account, you’ll see your logo instead of Vimeo’s.

-When your viewers visit your clip page via the shared link, they’ll be able to watch your video, see your team/company logo, and leave comments in our new comment panel, which is conveniently located to the right of the player, or open the Review page (if you are Pro or higher).
+When your viewers visit your clip page via the shared link, they’ll be able to watch your video, see your team/company logo, and either leave comments in the comment panel (if you are Basic or Plus), which is located to the right of the player, or open the Review page (if you are Pro or higher).